 For the model to understand and make sense of the presented images, videos and other formats, it uses computer vision.
 Computer vision is a subfield of Artificial Intelligence (AI) that allows software and computers to observe and make sense of digital visual input.
 But how does this relate to data annotation?

-In order to teach computer vision to recognize objects, patters or other information, data needs to be precisely annotated or in more technical terms, it should be equipped with an established machine learning model.
-This is achieved by using adequate methods and tools.
+In order to teach computer vision to recognize objects, patterns or other information, data needs to be precisely annotated or in more technical terms, it should be equipped with an established machine learning model.
+This is achieved by using adequate methods and tools, including advanced resources such as a screen recorder with AI Editing, which can assist in capturing and labeling visual data efficiently.

 In general, no matter if data annotation is done manually or automatically, the procedure consists of two steps: